BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image92.png"
 style="width:6.61458in;height:4.98958in" />

-Head back down then go east, and we’ll have completed the loop.
-Next, we’re gonna check out the map in the very southeast of the desert.
+Head back down then go east, and we'll have completed the loop.
+Next, we're gonna check out the map in the very southeast of the desert.

 Zorrialyn Desert (Next to Poiloethal Forest)